per-mathisen-arm/gfxreconstruct/USAGE_desktop_D3D12.md

   - `d3d12.dll`
   - `dxgi.dll`
   - `d3d12_capture.dll`
+  - `DXGIDebug.dll`
+  - `d3d11on12_capture.dll`

-These capture libraries must be placed beside the application executable.
+These capture libraries (`d3d12.dll`, `dxgi.dll`, and `d3d12_capture.dll`) must be placed beside the application executable.

+If we need to capture the DXGI debug API sequence, this capture library (`DXGIDebug.dll`) need be placed beside the application executable.
+If we need to capture the D3D11On12 API sequence, this capture library (`d3d11on12_capture.dll`) need be placed beside the application executable.

 For example, if we have the following application:

 ```bash
 C:\AppPath\d3d12_app.exe